 Like many modern editors, Sublime Text has good project management features.
 These allow files that are part of a larger project to work together.
 For example, Sublime's Goto Anything command allows quick access to any file in a project.
 The Find in Project command permits users to search and replace (with or without regular expressions) across an entire project.
 Matches are displayed in a text buffer and double-clicking opens the relevant file at the appropriate position.

 The sidebar provides a convenient view of all of the files and directories in a project—or, if you like, a filtered view, where files of your choice are excluded.
-The MBXTools package (Subsection B.1.7) also makes some use of project-specific settings in order to provide some of its functionality.
+The MBXTools package (Subsection C.1.7) also makes some use of project-specific settings in order to provide some of its functionality.

-SubsubsectionB.1.4.1The Open Folder Command
+SubsubsectionC.1.4.1The Open Folder Command

 The easiest way to make use of the project management functionality is to store related files in a single directory and its subdirectories.
 If you then use the File/Open Folder… command, the entire directory is opened and all its subdirectories and files are shown in the sidebar.
 You can toggle the sidebar with either the command palette or directly with